GenesisFR/HowToBecomeGoodAtShooters/README.md

 - reference: https://www.youtube.com/watch?v=5e8HZqF3cyk

 ### Playing your build/class
-- every build has a purpose and must be played a certain way
+- every build has a purpose and should be played a certain way
 - not playing your build for what it's supposed to do or not playing it correctly is inefficient

 ### Relocation